raystack/compass/docs/docs/tour/1-my-first-asset.md

 }
 ```

 - **urn** is a unique name you assign to an asset.
 You need to make sure you don't have a duplicate urns across all of your assets because Compass treats `urn` as an identifier of your asset.
-For this example, we use the following format to make sure our urn is unique, `{NAMESPACE}:{DB_NAME}.{TABLE_NAME}`. (more info about URN generation can be found [here](../guides/urn-generation))
+For this example, we use the following format to make sure our urn is unique, `{NAMESPACE}:{DB_NAME}.{TABLE_NAME}`.

 - **type** is your Asset's type.
 The value for type has to be recognizable by Compass.
 More info about Asset's Type can be found [here](../concepts/type).